/*

 * * @param nextToken * The token returned from a previous paginated request.
 Pagination continues from the end of the items * returned by the previous request. * @return Returns a reference to this object so that method calls can be chained together. */ public DescribeInstanceStatusRequest withNextToken(String nextToken) { setNextToken(nextToken); return this; } /** *

-, includes the health status for all instances.
-When false
+* When true, includes the health status for all instances.
+When false, includes the

 * health status for running instances only.